April is Limb Loss and Limb Difference Awareness Month

 Key Messages

-1. Peripheral arterial disease can cause wounds that may lead to limb loss.
+2. For patients: Peripheral arterial disease (PAD) can cause wounds that may lead to limb loss.
 Don't ignore the warning signs!
-Learn how to prevent amputations and improve your quality of life. #LimbLossAwareness #ActAgainstAmputation
+Learn how to prevent amputations and improve your quality of life.
+Check out this resource to learn more. #LimbLossAwareness #ActAgainstAmputation

 Image